SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

       }
    <- John's building identifier is The Larches.

-If you want perform further optional chaining on this method's return value, place the optional chaining question mark *after* the method's parentheses:
+If you want to perform further optional chaining on this method's return value, place the optional chaining question mark *after* the method's parentheses:

 .. testcode:: optionalChaining